byoda/byoda-python/README.md

 ```
 tools/call_graphql.py --object person --action query
 ```
-and you'll see a bit more info than you requested:
+and you'll see a bit more info than you put in person.json as we only supplied the fields required by the data model of the 'address book' service:
 ```
 {
   "person_connection": {